-The University of Cumbria is committed to research as a core part of its mission, as outlined in the Research, Innovation and Knowledge Exchange Strategy.
-At the University of Cumbria research is a thread which informs all other academic activity, be it teaching, consultancy, innovation or knowledge transfer.
-The University of Cumbria's research is framed and informed by the concept of civic engagement and by our relationships with our regional, national and international stakeholders.
-Research integrity and good conduct are a crucial aspect of research at the University and a core part of a sustainable research culture.
+The University of Cumbria is committed to research as a core part of its mission, as outlined in the Towards 2030 Strategy.
+At the University of Cumbria, research is a thread which informs all other academic activity, whether it be teaching, consultancy, innovation or knowledge transfer.
+The University of Cumbria's research is framed and informed by civic engagement and by our relationships with our regional, national and international stakeholders.
+Research integrity and good research conduct are crucial aspects of research at the University and a core part of a sustainable research culture.

-This code of practice for research directly supports the Research, Innovation and Enterprise Strategy by setting out principles of good conduct in research which the University expects its employees and students to adhere by.
-It specifically covers expectations, best practice, and sets out our position on research misconduct, whether accidental or deliberate, and processes for its reporting, investigation and sanctions.
-This code of practice demonstrates our commitment to the Concordat to Support Research Integrity (UUK) which seeks to provide a comprehensive national framework for good research conduct and its governance.
+This Code of Practice (CoP) for researchers directly supports the Towards 2030 Strategy and the RKE Plan 2023-2030 by setting out principles of good conduct and best practice in research which the University expects its employees and PgR students to adhere by.
+This document also sets out our position on research misconduct (whether accidental or deliberate), and the process for; (a) its reporting, (b) its investigation, and ultimately, (c) any corollary sanctions that may apply.
+This CoP underscores our commitment to the Concordat to Support Research Integrity (UUK) which seeks to provide a comprehensive national framework for good research conduct and its governance.